 - Transcribed the condition and inscription of every stone in the cemetery

 - Conducted an annual winter lecture series featuring cemetery and history authors and speakers

 Walking Tours: Spirits Alive offers historic cemetery walking tours from July through October.
 We most often welcome guides who have graduated from the Portland History Docent program, but that is not a requirement.
 If you decide you would like to become a tour guide for the season, you should know that you may be called upon to give tours only about once a month.

 Cemetery Conservation and Restoration: workers aid in the visual improvement of the cemetery by cleaning and doing simple marker repairs.
 Learn the proper skills for working with old stone grave markers.

-Gardening Workdays: anyone willing to wield a wheelbarrow, dig holes for trees and bushes, lug heavy water buckets or simply hand-trim around stones on their knees is welcome!
+Gardening Workdays: anyone willing to pick up trash, wield a wheelbarrow, mulch around trees and bushes, lug heavy water buckets or simply hand-trim around stones is welcome!

 Stone Survey Photography Phase: Those who enjoy being among the stones and recording their digital images in a very structured manner are needed.
 An interest of history, archaeology, culture, geology, dirt, and Portland people required.